-Therefore, permission must be granted by the parent/guardian to allow teachers or administrators to use email for a communication.
+Therefore, permission must be granted by the parent/guardian to allow teachers or administrators to use email for communication.
 To remain compliant with the Family Educational Rights and Privacy Act (FERPA), email will not be used to send grading, attendance, discipline information of students, or other personally identifiable information without permission to do so.
 The District also encourages parents to access the District's parent portal, a secure measure, to check your child's school information and progress.

-I, Parent/Guardian of (please print) child's school and to the District permission to email academic, a , provide to my

-child's school and to the District permission to email academic, a personally identifiable information to the email address(es) lister

-giving this permission, there is no guarantee that the information

-not hold the District liable for any inappropriate release of stude

-violate the FERPA regulations as a result of any email communic address change, please contact the District. cation.
-Should your email
+I, Parent/Guardian of (please print) child's school and to the District permission to email academic, attend personally identifiable information to the email address(es) listed belo giving this permission, there is no guarantee that the information will not hold the District liable for any inappropriate release of student info violate the FERPA regulations as a result of any email communication address change, please contact the District. w.
+I understand that by be fully secure and do ormation that may

 Name of Student (please print:)

-Email Addusca(as).

 Email Address(es):

 Parent/Guardian Signature

 Parent/Guardian Name (please print):

 Date: